wilsonliaows/docs/connectors/xero.md

 ***Manual journal ID** identifier*

 ### Payment ID
-You can make use of the output datapill from the following actions to obtain **payment ID**, depending on your workflow:
+You can make use of the output datapill from the following actions to obtain **Payment ID**, depending on your workflow:

 1. **Create payment**
 2. **Search payments**